Digital channels opportunities for retail banksPublished: Thursday, 19 February 2015 11:20 by Katharine Hulls, VP Marketing

 Many of the banks in our survey have invested in mobile technologies, with 80% of UK banks and 90% of US banks offering customers an app.
 However, the promotion of apps for UK banks and their availability was found to be lacking when compared with the US banks.
 Only a third of UK banks surveyed actually promoted the app on the homepage, with one hiding it under the ‘mobile banking’ navigation tab.
 Again, the US banks’ use and promotion of apps was more advanced than the UK, offering the app in both an iOS and Android version, showing that they are catering for a wide variety of smart phone users.
 However, the UK apps did offer a wide variety of mobile banking functionality – from balance checking to money transfers to finding your closest ATM.

 The research undertaken by Celebrus Technologies has shown that retail banks in both the UK and US do understand the value of the digital marketplace and whilst there are some clear areas for improvement, the basic concepts are in place.
 The US banks are ahead of the UK in several areas of digital marketing, driven perhaps by their more competitive banking marketplace which has a wider choice of options for consumers.
 US banks therefore have to try harder to both keep and cross-sell to existing customer and acquire new ones.
 With a number of new and highly innovative financial services providers invading the UK market however, banks in Britain need to quickly step up their digital market game if they are to retain their dominant positions and not lose out to agile competitors.
 The right data foundations and technologies are going to be critical if banks are to become truly customer centric, particularly when it comes to engaging and enticing the next generation of digital native banking consumers.
-By joining the dots from across the multitude of digital and offline channels and devices, retail banks can build up a 360 degree single customer view, drive highly personalised multi-channel communications and deepen customer analytics.
+By joining the dots from across the multitude of digital and offline channels and devices, retail banks can build up a 360 degree single customer view, drive highly personalized multi-channel communications and deepen customer analytics.
 Done right, that type of insight and data-driven action will:

-- Maximise business efficiencies and optimise spend.
+- Maximize business efficiencies and optimize spend

-- Increase customer engagement and engender loyalty.
+- Increase customer engagement and engender loyalty